Hone logo

 Key Requirements:

-• The function should modify the input array in-place.
+• The function should take an array of numbers as input.

 Expected Behavior: